MyMel2001/gutils/README.md

 # Gutils

 _Pronounced like "goo-tills" - this is the repo for both the "utils" part of gutils as well as the build system for a MVP NodeMixaholic/Linux system.
-Note that some things are broken in the ISO releases due to very limited virtual storage._
+Note that some things are broken in the ISO releases and builds due to very limited virtual storage._

 A collection of basic Unix-like utilities written in Go, inspired by BusyBox and GNU CoreUtils.
 Each utility is a separate binary for simplicity and modularity.